“It was raw Sorcery. It was perfect Sorcery.”

 And make a donation to keep the Explorer Series going!

-In November, our Council will award prizes to:
+In November, our Council will award Grand Prizes:

-• PATHFINDER — The player who traveled most to Events will receive a hand-painted alter of the Pathfinder Avatar, and 1 of 6 limited edition playmats.
+• PATHFINDER — The player who traveled most to Events will receive a hand-painted alter of the Pathfinder Avatar.

-• BATTLEMAGE — The player who ranked highest across all Events will receive a hand-painted alter of the Battlemage Avatar, and 1 of 6 limited edition playmats.
+• PERSECUTOR — The player who ranked highest across all Events will receive a hand-painted alter of the Persecutor Avatar.

-• HELPFUL HOB — The most impactful volunteer will receive a hand-painted alter of the Helpful Hob minion, and 1 of 6 limited edition playmats.
+• SAVIOR — The most impactful volunteer will receive a hand-painted alter of the Savior Avatar.

 • We’ll announce more prizes as the Series continues.
 Join our Discord server to keep up with the latest details on prizing, standings, and events!